onflow/hybrid-custody-scaffold/README.md

 <details>
 <summary>Publish & Claim</summary>

-First, we need to publish a `ProxyAccount` Capability for the parent account to claim, signing here as the child account.
+First, we need to publish an `OwnedAccount` Capability for the parent account to claim, signing here as the child account.
 Provide the `dev` account address as both the factory and filter addresses.

 ```sh